Frequently Asked Questions

 You are welcome to come when you can for, The Large Group meeting and Open Share groups.
 However if you join a Step Study, you are expected to come each week until you complete it.
 As with any endeavor, the more effort you put into Celebrate Recovery, the more benefit you will gain.

 What if I have children?
-ANNOUNCMENT: CR Kids is not currently available.
+CR Kids is available again!

 CR Kids provide a safe, loving environment for children ages 5 months through 11 years old at our Tuesday night service.
 CR Kids' is a place for the kids to go while their parents are attending Celebrate Recovery.